 Born in London, Ive lived there until his family moved to Stafford when he was 12.
 He studied design at Newcastle Polytechnic, and was later hired by the London-based design firm Tangerine, where he worked on client projects for LG and Ideal Standard as well as Apple.
 After leaving Tangerine to join Apple full time, he began designing the decade's PowerBooks and Macs, finally taking up US citizenship in 2012 to become a dual British-American national.
 He was invited to join the Royal College of Art in May 2017 as its head-of-college, serving a fixed five-year term until May 2022.

-Ive has received a number of accolades and honours for his designs and patents.
+Ive has received accolades and honours for his designs and patents.
 In the United Kingdom, he has been appointed a Royal Designer for Industry (RDI), an Honorary Fellow of the Royal Academy of Engineering (HonFREng), and a Knight Commander of the Order of the British Empire (KBE).
-In 2018, he was awarded the Professor Hawking Fellowship of the Cambridge Union Society.
+In 2018, he was awarded the Hawking Fellowship of the Cambridge Union Society.
 In a 2004 BBC poll of cultural writers, Ive was ranked the most influential person in British culture.
 His designs have been described as integral to the successes of Apple, which has gone on to become the world's largest information technology company by revenue and the largest company in the world by market capitalization.